Code-Institute-Submissions/holiday-destination-search/README.md

 ## Search For Your Next Holiday Destination,etc.

 ### Description:
-This is a one-page site that will enable users to search for their next holiday destination, tourist attraction, accommodation, bars, and restaurants.
+This is a one-page site that will enable users to search for their next holiday destinations, tourist attraction, accommodation, bars, and restaurants.

+### Name:
+Travel Search:
+The name is styled to respond to a hover effect and display a green shadow.

 ### How It Is Used:
-When a user visits the site, s/he is presented with a textboxes centrally located in the middle of the page, that will enable the user search for a place of interest.
-Initially without google maps being displayed.
+When a user visits the site, the user is presented with an autocomplete input text field and a map.
+The map is centrally zoomed to lat: 47.45 and  lng: -30.27 which is somewhere at the North atlantic ocean.
+This way, the user is not presented any particular country.
-The textboxes has an auto-complete feature to help the user with quicker and easier search.

-On clicking a suggested place,  google maps load, occupying the whole page with the textboxes now moved up.

-The google maps load with a list of destinations sorted by popularity, while the main map area to the right displaying some of the areas shown with a market or icon.

-Users can click on any of the places on the list, and shown on the map.
-The user can control-click or use the mouse middle wheel to zoom in or out.
+When the user types into the textfield, the autocomplete feature automatically loads suggestions cities/countries for the user to choose.

+On clicking a place,  google maps loads.
+With places of interest within the selected city/country loaded on a table which now appears on the left margin of the map for the user to find a particular interest.
+Also while the table populates with places of interests, markers are also dropping on the map.
+And on clicking any of the listed places, an info window opens presenting details about the clicked place..
+There is also a drop-down menu to enable the user refine his/her search results into Amusement parks, Aquarium, Art Gallery, Museums, Zoos, Hotels, Restaurants.
+It is important to note that the map always load with tiny icons of restaurants, hotels, hospitals, libraries, etc., within the map viewable area.
+These are clickable icons too that when clicked with display an info Window with more information about the clicked place.

 ### Users will be able:
-1. Select a destination city
+1. Search for a destination city
-2. Find tourist attractions
+2. Find tourist attractions within the search city/country
 3. Find accommodation
 4. Find bars and restaurants

 ### Technologies used
-The site was developed using html 5, CSS 3, Bootstrap, Javascript, jQuery, Ajax, Json, Cloud9, and Google Maps Api, Google Places Api.
+The site was developed using html / html 5, CSS / CSS 3, Bootstrap, Javascript, jQuery, Cloud9, and Google Maps Api, Google Places Api, git/github.

+#### Limitations
+There are presently lots of limitations.
+I have read lots of api pages but could not find solutions on how to drop the markers in different colours for different categories.
+For instance a green marker can be for Amusement parks, blue for museums, yellow for restaurants, etc. And even how to use numbers to label the markers instead of the aphabets.
+Another limitation is the search results found for places and displayed on the results table at the left margin of the map are not more than 26 listed places at a time.
+Also, I was not able to search for each categories separately and aggregate their results.
+Example, get the result for hotels and then from museums and display those only.
+Also, since icons of places such as restaurants, bars, hospitals, etc., are preloaded on the map when it displays, it is not possible to highlight or modify those icons.
+I do not have control over these icons.

+#### Support:
+There is much room to develop this page further.
+And you are welcome to contribute to solve some of the mentioned limitations above.
+These may be limitations perculiar only to this page, as I have seen a much more advanced use of the map api here https://www.tripadvisor.ie/Attractions-g186600-Activities-Cork_County_Cork.html#MAPVIEW which shows that the limitations presented above on the page are solvable.

 #### Source:
 1. https://developers.google.com/maps/documentation/javascript/places-autocomplete#map_controls